Riktastic/Super-Weather/README.md

 # Super-Weather
 Make your analog weatherstation digital!
-It currently converts sniffs the radio signal between an Alecto WS-4800 (also known as Bresser 5-in-1) device and its display.The received data is then being send to:
+It currently converts the radio signal between an Alecto WS-4800 (also known as Bresser 5-in-1) device, stores the data locally and shares the data with:
 - the [English MetOffice](https://wow.metoffice.gov.uk/);
 - the [Dutch KNMI](https://wow.knmi.nl/);
 - [IBM's Weather.com](https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US);